CJ-Research-Consortium/Comparative-Judgement-Research-Consortium/docs/meetings/2024-january.md

 title: January 2024
 ---

-# The launch event of a new NCRM-sponsored Methods SIG
+# The launch event of a Comparative Judgement Special Interest Group

 **Loughborough University, Tue 16 Jan 2024, 10:30am to 4pm**

 **Talks, sandpits, networking**
-Lunch provided, travel and caring funding availability
-Sign up link: Comparative Judgement Users’ Day Meeting
+Sponsored by the National Centre for Research Methods.

 ## Agenda